stashgg/stash-playground/README.md

 ## How to use this repo

-Start by picking a set of examples you're interested in.
+Start by cloning the repo `git clone https://github.com/stashgg/stash-playground.git` and picking a set of examples you're interested in.
 Within each section is a ReadMe with instructions.
-It contains general information about the examples, prerequisites, etc. You can clone the entire repo or copy and paste examples as needed.
+It contains general information about the examples, prerequisites, etc.

 ## SDK examples